 This makes anyone travelling by air more susceptible than originally thought, thanks to the uncomfortably close quarters and shared air.
-Airlines have suspended flights to Wuhan, and China has banned tour groups from leaving the country.
+Airlines have suspended many flights to China, even postponing certain services to South Korea and Hong Kong too.

 Making matters worse, proper systems weren’t put in place until it was far too late, based on initial belief that humans could not spread it between each other.

 China has quarantined the entire city of Wuhan, but more than 5,000,000 people already fled the city and cases have been confirmed in other provinces outside of Hubei.

 Coronavirus has spread to the far reaches of the globe, including USA, France, Germany, UK, Italy, Japan, South Korea, Nepal, Thailand, Australia, Singapore, Malaysia, Vietnam, Taiwan and virtually all major cities in China.
 Again, it’s nowhere near as deadly as the common flu, as numbers currently stand so even though it’s new, and sounds scary – the mortality rate is extremely low.

 People are afraid of the unknown, or the new.